RecycleAI/RecycleIT-A/CONTRIBUTE.md

 ## Do your changes
 Do your changes in the repository.
 For instance add a new code, fix a bug or modify the README.
-Then do:
+Then set the upstream to:

 ```
 git branch --set-upstream-to=origin/main howto-contribute